mit-pdos/go-nfsd/osdi21-artifact/README.md

 looking at `data/bench.data` and looking at the "linux" column.

 Compare `fig/scale.png` to Figure 17 in the paper.
-The scaling should be roughly the same.
+The scaling should be roughly the same, although if you don't have enough cores (or don't allocate them to the VM) then performance will flatten at a smaller number of clients.
 Absolute performance depends highly on your drive's performance.